S. Korea reports another suspected swine fever case | Yonhap News Agency

 S. Korea reports another suspected swine fever case

 SEOUL, Oct.
-6 (Yonhap) -- South Korea reported another suspected case of African swine fever (ASF) on Sunday despite massive preventive measures across the country.
+9 (Yonhap) -- South Korea reported another suspected case of African swine fever (ASF) on Wednesday.

-The new suspected case was reported from a farm in Pocheon, just north of Seoul, according to the agriculture ministry.
+The new suspected case was reported from a farm in Yeoncheon, north of Seoul, according to the agriculture ministry.

-South Korea has been implementing seamless disinfection efforts to stem the outbreak of ASF, including extending a lockdown on northern areas of the country and culling more pigs as part of preventive measures.
+If it tests positive, it will be the 14th ASF case to occur in South Korea.
+The country has not reported any confirmed ASF cases since last Thursday.

-In less than three weeks since the country's first-ever outbreak of the deadly animal disease, South Korea has confirmed 13 ASF cases.
+The first confirmed case of ASF in South Korea was reported on Sept.
+17.

 kdon@yna.co.kr